ccaglak/phptools.nvim/readme.md

 Allows you to create a new PHP entity (Class, Interface, Enum, or Trait) in the current file, complete with the correct namespace.

-To use these commands effectively, map them to convenient keybindings as shown in the installation section.
-This will allow quick access to PhpTools functionality while coding.

 ### PhpToggle

 PhpTools.nvim includes a powerful toggle feature that enhances your PHP development workflow.
 This feature allows you to quickly switch between related keywords, operators, and values with simple key presses.